 To locate a summer meal site near you, visit the USDA’s Summer Meal Site Finder website and enter your address in the “Find Sites” section on the right-hand side of the page.

 Tarrant Area Food Bank is now accepting applications from organizations interested in becoming a host site for the Summer Meals program.
 Learn more and apply.
 All new and returning organizations participating in Summer Meals are required to attend an upcoming training.
 Register today.

 BackPacks for Kids and SummerPacks for Kids

 For many children, the only meals they eat each day are provided at school.
-TAFB’s BackPacks for Kids program provides these children with backpacks full of nutritious foods that they can take home to make sure that they don’t go hungry over the weekend.
-When school lets out for the summer, TAFB provides its SummerPacks for Kids program in partnership with the City of Fort Worth and its summer meals sites.
+TAFB’s BackPacks for Kids program provides these children with backpacks full of nutritious food that they can take home to make sure that they don’t go hungry over the weekend.
+When school lets out for the summer, TAFB ensures that children are still able to receive nutritious food through its SummerPacks for Kids program.

 The In-School Snack program provides healthy snacks to students who experience hunger during the school day.
 This program does not replace school breakfast or lunch, but rather helps tide students over until their next meal, allowing them to focus in the classroom.